 Average Annual Salary: $47,980

 From No. 14 in 2020, Naples is now No. 7 on the overall Best Places to Live ranking in the U.S. for 2021-2022.
-Though Naples doesn’t attract the same number of tourists as Miami or Tampa, a lot of people want to move there.
+Though Naples doesn’t attract the same number of tourists as Miami or Tampa, a lot of young professionals want to move there.
 In fact, Naples is the fourth-fastest growing metro area out of the 150 U.S. places examined.

 #8 Portland, Maine